JasmineHuang25/Phase3_project/README.md

 ### Hold!!
 I ended up taking a very different approach for this project so this README is going to be very different from the usual ones.

-Becuase the innovative approach I am taking, this prject is devided into 2 parts.
+Becuase the approach I am taking, this prject is devided into 2 parts.
 First part is my presentation which is recorded in this README below.
-My presentation will explain the background and give you a quick view of my vision.
+My presentation will explain my idea and background I designed, which shall give the a quick view of my vision.
 Second part is the workflow how I handel and process the data and models.
 This part is journaled in the notebooks.

-# The process of my thinking and the turns
+# The turns of my thinking and

 First, I followed the CRIPS-DM as I always do and setted up the goal to find the best model of predicting the target, ‘DAMAGE’.
+I thought this would be good enough.
+My first idea was, this model could help Auto insurance with calaculing their premium.
-Then I jumped into the data, models and all the hoops and loops, which are all well noted in the notebooks.
+Then I jumped into the data,
+models and all the hoops and loops, which are all well noted in the notebooks.

 After I finished the workflow and got my best model, I started to prepare for my presentation.
 I kept thinking, thinking and more thinking.
 How can I make my